syncfusion-content/blazor-docs/blazor/image-editor/toolbar.md

 documentation: ug
 ---

-# Toolbar in Image editor component
+# Toolbar in the Blazor Image Editor Component

 The toolbars in the Blazor Image Editor are a key component for interacting with and editing images.
 They provide a range of tools and options that can be customized to suit the needs and preferences.
 Add or remove items from the toolbar to create a personalized set of tools, or they can even create their own custom toolbar from scratch.
 This flexibility and customization allow them to create a unique image editing experience that is tailored to their specific needs and workflow.